srl-labs/learn-srlinux/docs/get-started.md

 In case of the misconfiguration or runtime errors, container may exit abruptly.
 In that case it won't appear in the `docker ps` output as this command only shows running containers.
 Containers which are in the exited status will be part of the `docker ps -a` output.
 In case your container exits abruptly, check the logs as they typically reveal the cause of termination.

+## Documentation

+This portal does not substitute but augments the official SR Linux documentation.
+You can find official docs using one of the following links:

+1. SR Linux documentation collection - https://documentation.nokia.com/srlinux
+2. Short and memorizable URLs with the release version being part of the URL
+    1. https://doc.srlinux.dev/22-11 for the main documentation pages of SR Linux 22.11 release.
+    2. https://doc.srlinux.dev/rn22-11-2 for a direct link to Release Notes.
+3. Network Infrastructure documentation collection - https://bit.ly/iondoc

 ## Connecting to SR Linux